 You are classified as either a home or international student for the purpose of assessing tuition fees.
 Where your status is not clear from your application form, you will enter our fee assessment process.

-For Non-UK EU students starting your Masters course in 2020/21 (including January 2021), your fees status will continue to be classed as Home.
+For Non-UK EU students starting a Masters course in 2020/21 (including January 2021), your fees status will continue to be classed as Home.
 If you are applying for a course starting in the academic year 2021/2022 onwards, your fees status will be International.

 If you are a postgraduate Masters applicant to Leeds who needs a Tier 4 visa to study in the UK the University requires you to pay a tuition fee deposit.